fitchtech/azure-devops/docs/presets/jobTypes.md

         projectName: projectName # The SonarQube project name, i.e. 'sonar.projectName'
         projectVersion: $(Build.BuildNumber)
         dotNetProjects: '$(Build.Repository.LocalPath)/project1.csproj'
-    codePool:
+  # codePool:
-      vmImage: 'windows-latest' # This is the default pool for all code stage jobs.
+  #   vmImage: 'windows-latest' # This is the default pool for all code stage jobs.
 Use param to override default
-    containerRegistry: '' # string | default registry service connection for all docker build jobs
-    containerRepository: '' # string | default repository within registry for all docker build jobs
-    dockerTags: $(Build.SourceBranchName) # list object of docker tags for image
-    dockerArgs: '' # string | default docker build arguments for all docker build jobs
-    dockerContext: $(Build.Repository.LocalPath) # this is the default context.
-Use param to override
-    dockerFile: '' # string | Use when you have a single docker file and single build job.
-  # dockerBuilds: list of jobs for steps/build/containerImage.yaml with all params for each job
-    dockerBuilds:
-      - job: containerImage
-        dependsOn: dotNetPublish # add dependsOn for other jobs in deploy stage
-        dockerFile: Dockerfile
-        containerRegistry: DockerHub # Optional override of containerRegistry parameter.
-Container registry service connection name
-        containerRepository: repoName # Optional path within registry that overrides containerRepository param. registry/repository/name:tag
-        dockerArgs: '--build-arg repository=dotnet/aspnet' # Optional docker build arguments
-        dockerTags: '$(Build.DefinitionName)' # Optional list of image tags
-  # dotNetBuilds: list of jobs for steps/build/dotNetCore.yaml with all params for each job
+  # dotNetBuilds: [] | list of jobs for steps/build/dotNetCore.yaml with all params for each job
     dotNetBuilds:
       - job: nuGetPackage
         searchPatternPack: '$(Build.Repository.LocalPath)/client.csproj'